-On today’s date in 2011, the Winnipeg Jets made their regular season debut before a sold-out crowd in Winnipeg, Man.
+On today’s date in 2011, the Winnipeg Jets made their regular season debut before a sold-out crowd at the MTS Centre.

 ORIGINAL WINNIPEG JETS (1972-96)